The meaning behind the Greek Letters

 -Exerpt from Sorority girls can Change the world

 Dear sorority friends, this is true sisterhood and the dream of all your founding members.
-Friendships like this are rare, beautiful, and the kind that spur each other onto world-changing potential.
+Friendships like this are rare, beautiful, and the kind that spurs each other onto world-changing potential.
 Friendships like these are worth fighting for.
 In fact, they are more than friendships, they are more like sisters.

 Today, over 150 years after Eugenia’s death, sororities are 9 million women strong with 26 different Panhellenic represented organizations.
 It all started because a simple girl wanted to walk in community with girlfriends who encouraged each other to become the best version of themselves.